 - It’s fast drying – You can complete a project in a weekend, doing the undercoat on Saturday morning, the second coat Saturday afternoon, and sealing coat or wax on Sunday.
 Even though it may be dry to the touch, remember to give the piece 3-5 days to really cure before being too rough with it.

-- You can play with texture and finish – The chalky matt finish of chalk paint will retain brush marks which is part of its appeal.
+- You can play with texture and finish – The chalky matt finish will retain brush marks which is part of its appeal.
 The paint can easily be given a worn, vintage look by playing around with a sanding block or steel wool, using different colours for base and top coats can provide interest and a layered look, thinning the paint can make it seem more like a stain or wash that an opaque colour.
 It’s up to you!

 Tips and tricks – How to chalk paint furniture

 Though a chalk paint furniture makeover may be easy, it can still be intimidating to a beginner.
 So here are the top tips and tricks for getting the perfect finish first time.